FR13ndSDP/Flame3D.jl/README.md

 - Use `HDF5` and `VTK` for I/O
 - Use `matplotlib`, `Makie.jl` or `Paraview` for post-processing
 - Use immersed boundary method to represent complex geometry (work in progress)
+- Be able to simulate incompressible flow efficiently (work in progress)
 ## Usage

 Generate mesh and metrics with